Skip to main content

 Runner tiers

-The decision tree is workload-first: a macOS build picks the Mac tier; an IaC apply picks RunsOn; a public-repo lint picks GitHub-hosted; a sensitive-credential job picks the locked-down self-hosted runner.
+Pick by what the workload actually needs: The decision tree is workload-first: a Darwin build picks GitHub-hosted macos-latest; a job that needs the always-on Studio picks mac-fleet; an IaC apply picks RunsOn; a public-repo lint picks GitHub-hosted; a Linux x64 job that must stay on-prem picks proxmox-fleet.
 The cost ordering is “free → very cheap → host-cost → host-cost”, but the cost is rarely what drives the choice.

 The shape of every IaC pipeline